 As it’s a paid community, it doesn’t attract spam.
 Come to think of it, I haven’t seen a single spammy post there.

-How much do the Fat Stacks courses cost?
+How much does the Fat Stacks Course Bundle cost?

 Fat Stacks Refund Policy